Key points about the health system in Aotearoa

 Well Child Tamariki Ora

 Well Child Tamariki Ora services, such as Plunket, support parents and their tamariki up to the age of 5.
-This is a free service for all children living in New Zealand.
+This is a free service for all tamariki living in New Zealand.

 The B4 School Check is a free health and development check for your 4-year-old.
 It's the final Well Child Tamariki Ora check.

-The National Immunisation Schedule is the series of immunisations that are free for babies, children and teens (and adults).
-The Schedule lists the immunisations and the age your child can have them.
+The National Immunisation Schedule is the series of vaccinations that are free for pēpi, tamariki, rangatahi (young people) and adults.
+The Schedule lists the vaccinations and the age your child can have them.

 It is important your child has their full course for continuing strong protection.
-Children need immunisations on time as delaying them leaves them at unnecessary risk of infection.
+Tamariki need vaccinations on time as delaying them leaves them at unnecessary risk of infection.

 Disability services

-Check out Whaikaha - Ministry of Disabled People's website.
+Check out Whaikaha - Ministry of Disabled People's website for more information about disability support services.

 Mental health services